Categories: Off-topic

 The most important conjugations:

-- present formal declarative -> verb root + adapter + “-mnida”
+- present casual declarative -> verb stem + adapter

-- present polite declarative -> verb root + adapter + “-yo”
+- present polite declarative -> verb stem + adapter + “-yo”

-- present casual declarative -> verb root + adapter
+- present plain declarative -> verb stem + adapter + “-nda”

-By the way, note that “-mnida” ending.
-This initially sounds like an infinitive verb itself (ends in “-da”), but it is not.
+By the way, note those “-nda” and “-mnida” endings.
+These initially sound like an infinitive verb itself (ends in “-da”), but are not.
 While all infinitive verbs end in “da”, not everything that ends in “da” is an infinitive verb!

 There are similar rules for building past-formal-declarative, past-polite-declarative, future-formal-declarative, future-polite-declarative, etc.

 There is also “honorific speech” - a collection of grammatical forms to show extra respect.
 This includes a verb suffix which is inserted before the “da” of the original verb - and this is conjugated instead of the original verb ending (see later for a dedicated section on honorific speech).
-In fact, there are several such verb suffixes and potentially multiple can be appended concurrently.
+In fact, there are several such verb suffixes and potentially multiple can be appended concurrently - however regardless of how many suffixes are added, only the last one affects the conjugation.

 The mode of the sentence also plays a role in conjugating verbs.
 As an example, when asking a question in present formal form, verbs must end in “-mnika” instad of “-mnida”.

 This all sounds rather complicated, but it’s not too bad.
 Most courses concentrate first on learning the “present polite declarative” form.
-This is unfortunately one of the more complicated conjugations (the “adapters” come in several forms) but once that is mastered it is pretty simple to change the endings to form past or future, casual or formal, interrogative or imperative.
+This is unfortunately one of the more complicated conjugations (the “adapters” come in several forms) but once that is mastered it is pretty simple to change the endings to form other useful structures such as the past-tense or “polite requests” (see helper verbs chuda, boda).

 Sometimes verbs modify other verbs.
-In english, we say “to want to go”, eg “I” + “to want” (conjugated) + “to go” (infinitive) gives “I want to go”.
-Korean works similarly, but in a different word order: “I” + “to go (root)” + “ko” + “want” (conjugated).
+In English, we say “to want to go”, eg “I” + “to want” (conjugated) + “to go” (infinitive) gives “I want to go”.
+Korean works similarly, but in a different word order: “I” + “to go (stem)” + “ko” + “want” (conjugated).
+Similar structures are used to express “to have to” and related concepts.

 The Korean verb “to do” (하다